Small Scabious Plume Stenoptilia annadactyla

 The only foodplant recorded is Scabiosa columbaria.
 Larvae found on it should be reared and the genitalia checked, as Stenoptilia bipunctidactyla also uses it, according to many published accounts.

-[The help of Colin Hart with this text and photographs is gratefully acknowledged.
-This and other plume species will be dealt with in his forthcoming book.]
+[The help of Colin Hart with this text and photographs is gratefully acknowledged.]